obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ Open 2 editors with the same buffer (if opening side by side)
+    + Create text buffers separately from editors
+    + When selecting a file for which we already have an open buffer on the side, create another editor for the buffer
+    + When opening a file, if an editor for that file is already open in the target pane, just switch to that pane
 + Open files relatively to the currently active buffer
 + Save modified buffer
 + Display info in the footer